 Does Saw Palmetto Regrow Hair?

-Androgenetic alopecia is a condition that causes hair loss and balding.
+Androgenetic alopecia6 is a condition that causes hair loss and balding.
 This form of hair loss is caused by androgens, specifically DHT.
 While often referred to as “male pattern hair loss,” androgenic alopecia can happen in anyone with the genetic predisposition.

 Among women, this type of hair loss is known as female pattern hair loss and is quite common, although understandably not talked about.
-Among white women the prevalence of FPHL may be as high as 19%.
-FPHL prevalence increases with age with one study showing that 38% of women above the age of 70 who presented to a dermatology clinic for non-hair loss related symptoms experienced FPHL.
+Among white women the prevalence7 of FPHL may be as high as 19%.
+FPHL prevalence increases with age with one study8 showing that 38% of women above the age of 70 who presented to a dermatology clinic for non-hair loss related symptoms experienced FPHL.

 In Black women the primary cause of hair loss is due to an inflammatory disorder which leads to scarring of the follicle and permanent hair loss known as central centrifugal cicatricial alopecia (CCCA).
 They are also prone to traction alopecia, which is caused by hair styles that pull too tightly on the follicle.
-When surveyed 40.9% of Black women reported hair loss with less than 10% of them receiving a formal diagnosis.
+When surveyed9 40.9% of Black women reported hair loss with less than 10% of them receiving a formal diagnosis.

 Losing some hair is a completely normal part of your hair’s lifecycle.
 But if you find yourself losing excessive amounts of hair, or your hair is thinning significantly, DHT could be at play.